goruck/smart-zoneminder/README.md

 I have the monitor function set to [Mocord](http://zoneminder.readthedocs.io/en/stable/userguide/definemonitor.html) which means that the camera streams will be continuously recorded, with motion being marked as an alarm within an event (which is a 600 second block of continuously recorded video).
 ZoneMinder stores the camera streams as JPEGs for each video frame in the event.
 I chose this mode because I wanted to have a record of all the video as well as the alarms.
 ZoneMinder does provide for a means ("filters") to upload an event to an external server when certain conditions are met, such as an alarm occurring.
 Its possible to use such a filter instead of the uploader I created but I didn't want to upload 600 s worth of images every time an alarm occurred and the filter would have been slow, worse case being almost 600 s if an alarm happened at the start of an event.

 Its very important to configure ZoneMinder's motion detection properly to limit the number of false positives in order to minimize cloud costs, most critically AWS Rekognition.
 Even though the Rekognition Image API has a free tier that allows 5,000 images per month to be analyzed its very easy for a single camera to see many thousands of alarm frames per month in a high traffic area and every alarm frame is a JPEG that is sent to the cloud to be processed via the Rekognition Image API.
 There are many guides on the Internet to help configure ZoneMinder motion detection.
 I found [Understanding ZoneMinder's Zoning system for Dummies](https://wiki.zoneminder.com/Understanding_ZoneMinder%27s_Zoning_system_for_Dummies) to be very useful but it takes some trial and error to get it right given each situation is so different.
 Zoneminder is configured to analyze the feeds for motion at 5 FPS which also helps to limit Rekognition costs but it comes at the expense of possibly missing a high speed object moving through the camera's FOV (however unlikely in my situation).
-Since I was still concerned about Rekognition costs I also included the option to run local Tensorflow-based object detection instead.
-This comes at the expense of slightly higher detection times (with my current HW which uses a Nvidia Geforce GTX 1080Ti GPU for Tensorflow) but completely avoids Rekogntion costs.
+Since I was still concerned about Rekognition costs I also included the option to run local TensorFlow-based object detection instead.
+This comes at the expense of slightly higher detection times (with my current HW which uses a Nvidia Geforce GTX 1080Ti GPU for TensorFlow) but completely avoids Rekogntion costs.

 If set to use remote object detection via Rekognition smart-zoneminder can be configured to either send all or some alarm frames (as specified by the *frameSkip* parameter in the uploader's config file) detected by ZoneMinder's motion detector to the cloud.
 This is expensive.
 Clearly there are more optimal ways to process the alarms locally in terms of more advanced motion detection algorithms and exploiting the temporal coherence between alarm frames that would limit cloud costs without some of the current restrictions.
 This is an area for future study by the project.

 I have seven 1080p PoE cameras being served by my ZoneMinder setup.
 The cameras are sending MJPEG over RTSP to ZoneMinder at 5 FPS.
 I've configured the cameras' shutter to minimize motion blur at the expense of noise in low light situations since I found Rekognition's accuracy is more affected by the former.
-The object detection in Tensorflow seems more robust in this regard.
+The object detection in TensorFlow seems more robust in this regard.

 Some of the components interface with ZoneMinder's MySql database and image store and make assumptions about where those are in the filesystem.
 I've tried to pull these dependencies out into configuration files where feasible but if you heavily customize ZoneMinder its likely some path in the component code will need to be modified that's not in a configuration file.

-## Tensorflow
+## TensorFlow
-This project uses Tensorflow (with GPU support) for local object detection.
+This project uses TensorFlow (with GPU support) for local object detection.
 I followed [Installing TensorFlow on Ubuntu ](https://www.tensorflow.org/install/install_linux) as a guide to install it on my local machine and I used a Python Virtual environment.
 After I installed Tensorflow I installed the object detection API using [Step by Step TensorFlow Object Detection API Tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e) as a guide.
-I'm currently using the *rfcn_resnet101_coco* model which can be found in the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#tensorflow-detection-model-zoo).
+I'm currently using the *rfcn_resnet101_coco* model which can be found in the [TensorFlow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#tensorflow-detection-model-zoo).
 See the Appendix for model benchmarking and selection.

 ## dlib, face_recognition, scikit-learn and OpenCV
 [ageitgey's face_recognition API](https://github.com/ageitgey/face_recognition) is used for face detection and for knn-based recognition.
 I followed the [linux installation guide](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf) to install the API and dlib with GPU support on my local machine in a Python virtual environment. [scikit-learn](https://scikit-learn.org/stable/) is used to train an SVM for more robust face recognition from the face encodings generated by dlib.
 I installed scikit-learn via pip per these [instructions](https://scikit-learn.org/stable/install.html).
 OpenCV is used to preprocess the image for face recognition, I used [OpenCV 3 Tutorials, Resources, and Guides](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/) to install OpenCV 3.4.2 with GPU support on my local machine.
 A high-level overview of how the face recognition works can be found [here](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78) and [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).